JoshPaulie/NanoEncoder/docs/commands/optimize.md

 Available presets: `ultrafast`, `superfast`, `veryfast`, `faster`, `fast`, `medium`, `slow`, `slower`, and `veryslow`.

 ### `--tune` flag (default: None)
 Finally, for even further control, one can specify a tuning profile.
-Check out the official [documentation](https://x265.readthedocs.io/en/stable/presets.html) for more info, but the most commonly used tuning profiles are also the most self evident, `grain` and `animation`.
+Check out the official [documentation](https://x265.readthedocs.io/en/stable/presets.html) for more info, but the most commonly used tuning profiles are also the most self evident, `grain` and `animation`. `grain` is for older movies which tend to be grainer. `animation` is for cartoons, anime.

 Available tuning profiles: `animation`, `grain`, `stillimage`, `fastdecode`, and `zerolatency`.